-TORONTO (Reuters) - Canada's main stock index closed marginally lower on Friday, weighed by alternative lender Home Capital Group Inc after it acknowledged uncertainty about its ability to continue as a going concern, while natural resource stocks lent support.
+TORONTO (Reuters) - Canada's main stock index closed marginally lower on Friday, weighed by alternative lender Home Capital Group Inc HCG.TO after it acknowledged uncertainty about its ability to continue as a going concern, while natural resource stocks lent support.

 The broader financials group slipped 0.5 percent overall as a fall in U.S. bond yields after weaker-than-expected inflation data also weighed.

 “Any time you have the U.S. 10-year making a big move like that, six beeps in the wrong direction for financials, that creates a little space,” said Ian Scott, an equity analyst at Manulife Asset Management.

 Home Capital fell 15.5 percent to C$9.14 after it said in an earnings release late on Thursday that worries about its future funding capabilities had cast “significant doubt” on its ability to continue as a going concern.

 Excavation company Badger Daylighting Ltd BAD.TO ended down 14.3 percent at C$26.20 after reporting earnings that missed expectations and prompted short-seller Marc Cohodes to speak out against the stock.

 “When a stock has had the run that Badger’s had, it’s been doing pretty well, it’s vulnerable and people will shoot first and ask questions later,” Manulife’s Scott says, adding that his team had lightened up on its position in the name.

 The Toronto Stock Exchange's S&P/TSX composite index .GSPTSE closed down 12.67 points, or 0.08 percent, at 15,537.88.
 It lost 0.3 percent over the week.